Students in Rishonim and K'tanim are informally exposed to Hebrew through music, art, prayer, and key terms used in Jewish life.

 For students to understand key words and themes from our prayer tradition and derive personal meaning and connections to prayer.

 We understand that students learn Hebrew in different ways.
 Our Hebrew education program aims to be inclusive of different kinds of students and diverse approaches to learning.
 All 3rd to 5th grade students have a choice between Hebrew Kitah (Class) OR Hebrew Chevruta (Tutoring).

 Hebrew Chevruta (Tutoring) includes a choice between 1:1 tutoring or 2:1 (paired) tutoring.
 Tutoring is scheduled weekly for 40 minute sessions that take place at the synagogue.
-If choosing Chevruta (Tutoring) 2:1, you must coordinate your own partner (same grade).
+If choosing Chevruta (Tutoring) 2:1, you must coordinate your own partner (same grade level).

-6th Grade students will participate in t'filah during our new Wednesday Night Middle School Program, taught by the clergy.
-In small groups, students have the opportunity to engage more deeply with the prayers of our tradition, to learn about meaning and to prepare more intentionally for becoming bar/bat mitzvah.
-This program helps to build purposeful relationships between students and clergy as well as between our students.
+All 6th Grade students take Hebrew class as part of the Middle School Wednesday Night program.
+Students are assessed at the beginning of the year in order to take Hebrew in small classes at the appropriate level.
+In class, students have the opportunity to engage more deeply with the prayers of our tradition, to learn about prayer meaning and to prepare more intentionally for becoming bar/bat mitzvah.
+Additionally, during WNP, 6th Grade students participate in T'filah (prayer services).
+Led by the clergy, prayer services help students use their Hebrew in context, gain familiarity with the B'nai Mitzvah service, and gain confidence on the bimah.
+Finally, our 6th grade program builds purposeful relationships between students and clergy as well as between our students.